 A moderate, classic Quail Hollow hike.
 Offers the best views in the park (4+ vistas), both sun and shade, benches, and picnic tables.
 This trail includes nine of our fifteen plant communities, including mixed Evergreen, Coast Redwood, Dwarf Redwood, Knobcone Pine, Coast Live Oak, and Ponderosa Pine forests, plus Sand Parkland, mixed Chaparral, and Eucalyptus Grove communities.
 Plus, great wildflowers in the spring, including Lupine on the Lower Chaparral section.
+If you take the spur hike to the top of Sunset and the Italian trail option, it's 3 miles.
+Skip the spur and take the Lower Chaparral for a 2.5 mile version.
 Hikers-only on Woodrat, joined by equestrians on the Sunset and Chaparral sections.

 Moderate hike with a mix of shade at the bottom and sun as you go higher.
 Best wildflower trail; combined with great vistas.
 Includes five of our fifteen plant communities, including Eucalyptus Grove, Mixed Evergreen, Ponderosa Pine, and Coast Live Oak forests, and mixed Chaparral communities.
 Hikers only on the Woodrat, joined by equestrians at the very top.